babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 ## Create Finality Provider

 The `create-finality-provider` command initializes a new finality provider instance locally.
-This command:

-- Generates a BTC public key that uniquely identifies your finality provider
+This command generates a BTC public key that uniquely identifies your finality provider.

 ``` shell
 fpd create-finality-provider \